 Most lenders may advertise a low interest rate, but your actual interest rate will be given to you after you apply.
 And so, make sure that you consider the interest rate you are actually going to pay when determining interest costs.
 If you need some help understanding interest types better you can ask your lender or do some research yourself.

-The Repayment Terms
+The Repayment Terms When Your Refinance Your Car Loan

 Repayment terms or loan terms will encompass everything about loan repayment, i.e. your monthly payments, default terms, the length of the loan, conditions for fees and more will all play a huge role with your overall loan cost.
-Using a loan payment calculator can be a great tool when determining your monthly payment, you can then add that to other expenses.
+Using a loan payment calculator can be a great tool when determining your car loan’s payment, you can then add that to other expenses.

 The New Lender vs. Your Existing Lender